 - A special note on quality.
 Every essential oil company is different, and so the quality and purity of the oils will differ as well.
 I use doTERRA essential oils because the science of the extraction process, and the consciousness in their sourcing.

 - click on a picture and a link will open to tell you more about each of the oils and where to get them.

-- Some additional information available here.
+- Some additional information and to purchase CLICK HERE.

 In the Garden – Neem is an insecticide.
-It is a non-selective substance so caution should be used as it will harm beneficial insects as well as the bad ones.
-I don’t like harming anything I don’t have too, but sometimes pests will infect the whole neighbourhood if they are not kept in check so I keep this in my arsenal for when it is absolutely needed.
+It is a non-selective substance, so caution should be used, as it will harm beneficial insects as well as the bad ones.
+I don’t like harming anything I don’t have too, but sometimes pests will infect the whole neighbourhood if they are not kept in check, so I keep this in my arsenal for when it is absolutely needed.

-For the Gardener – Neem can be used as a mosquito repellant that is effective an good for your skin.
+For the Gardener – Neem can be used as a mosquito repellant that is effective and good for your skin.
 It is used in a variety of natural skin and hair care products for it antioxidant properties.

 For the Gardener – Lavender can be used as a skin rub to soothe bug bites and small skin irritations.
 Add it to your bath at the end of the day, or spritz some in the air for a feeling of calm in the middle of a busy day.

 In the Garden – Slugs and Snails do not like Douglas Fir.
 At the first indication of snails I start dosing the effective plant with fir oil and the snails are not long moving on.
 It is great to have on hand if you have a damp corner in your garden.